Physician assistant program goals and outcomes

 Over the past 40 years, the program graduated 1,800 nurse practitioners and P.A.s.
 In the past five years, between 49 and 77 percent of each year's graduates worked in MUAs, HPSAs or primary care, compared to much lower national averages of between 30 and 40%.

 Goal: 90% of P.A. students will pass the PANCE on the first attempt.

 The mission of the UC Davis P.A. program is to educate health care professionals to deliver care as members of interprofessional health care teams and to improve the availability of culturally relevant primary health care to underserved populations throughout California.

-The program met this goal in four of the past six years.
-The first-time taker average pass rate for the last five years is 88%.
+The program met this goal in four of the past seven years.